Mirai poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Kun plays happily as an only child in his family's modern home, receiving all his parents' attention and love..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Baby Mirai arrives home from the hospital.
 Kun immediately feels displaced as all attention shifts to his new sister..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Kun successfully learns to ride his bike through his mother's childhood courage.
+Of particular interest, this crucial beat Kun successfully learns to ride his bike through his mother's childhood courage.
 False victory: he thinks he's learned his lesson, but still struggles with selfishness and jealousy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Kun encounters the Tree of Family and sees his entire lineage.
 He finally understands he is part of something bigger - a continuous chain of love and sacrifice.
 He can now name his family with pride., demonstrating the transformation achieved throughout the journey.